mikerockett/jumplinks/readme.md

 - [x] Check if Destination Path is page.
 If so, swap it out with page reference.
 - [ ] Probation period for redirects ([info and discuss](3))
 - [x] Remove default extensions option (not needed - custom extensions can just be specified on a per-redirect basis)

-(Note: any tasks marked as done on this list may not reflect the code.)

 ### License